johnnyj2608/SeniorConnect/README.md

 - **Approach:**
   - Frontend: Inline error messages and input masks for key fields.
   - Backend: Validators raise exceptions for invalid or duplicate entries, caught by API responses.
-- **Lesson Learned / Impact:** Fewer mistakes, higher data trustworthiness, and reliable records for reporting and billing.
+- **Lesson Learned / Impact:** Fewer mistakes, higher data trustworthiness, and reliable records for reporting.

 ### Automated Reporting & Snapshots
 - **Challenge:** Monthly reports (birthdays, absences, gifts, enrollments, members) used to be **manual and time-consuming**, which often led to mistakes.